parvez86/Encrypt_Decrypt_Master/README.md

-# EncryptDecrypt
+# Encrypter-Decrypter
-A java swing software to encrypt and decrypt any files using various encryption algorithms.
+A simple java swing encrypter-decrypter that encrypts-decrypts any kinds of files like texts, audios, images, and videos using symmetric (RC4, DES, 3DES) cryptographic algorithm.